-►Install Factory Default Keys
+► Restore Factory Keys

+Select and press Yes to restore factory default secure boot keys and key variables.
+Also, it will reset the system to the User mode.
 Select Yes to install all default secure keys set by the manufacturer.
 The options are Yes and No.